“I Want to Travel Longer…”

 If you can commit, the Peace Corps give awesome benefits and it’s like you get paid.
 It’s technically a volunteer position but with things like your necessities paid for, transportation, and possibilities of loan forgiveness you’re hardly shelling anything out.

-Human right’s, giving back to the community, and other amazing love for the world comes from NGO’s.
-They appeal to people in all fields, and of course are needed around the world.
+Human right’s, giving back to the community, and other amazing love for the world type actions comes from NGO’s.
+They appeal to people in all fields, and of course, are needed around the world.
 Many are paid positions, although you won’t be making it rain, the help and love you will be providing will be priceless.
+Also – it’s one the best travel jobs that are selfless.

 Doctors Without Borders

 An example of an NGO is Doctors Without Borders.
-Are you in the medical field or wanting to get in to the medical field?
-This is perfect for those with the knowledge, or willingness to absorb the knowledge, of helping other in need across the world with their medical needs.
+Another one of the best travel jobs that are totally selfless.
+Are you in the medical field or wanting to get into the medical field?
+This is perfect for those with the knowledge or willingness to absorb the knowledge, of helping others in need across the world with their medical needs.
 An awesome resume boost for those studying the field!

 On a similar note, if you are looking to become a nurse.
 Check out the worldwide nursing opportunities before settling up at the old folks home down the road.
 You might end up there quicker than your patients did.

-OK I don’t mean you that has the drum set collecting dust in the corner.
-You need to be a bit better than decent and depending where you are, you can certainly find paid gigs around the world.
+OK, I don’t mean you that has the drum set collecting dust in the corner.
+You need to be a bit better than decent and depending on where you are, you can certainly find paid gigs around the world.
 Just go for it!
-Use your feet to find these jobs or Roadie Jobs can help too.
+Use your feet, word of mouth or sites like this to help find jobs.

 This is me!
 I have become a digital nomad… Who what have thought?!
-I promise, I did it by accident.
+I promise I did it by accident.
 Really I did.
-However it’s the coolest job ever.
-The best part is that many jobs can actually be done without being location dependant.
+However, it’s the coolest job ever.
+The best part is that many jobs can actually be done without being location dependent.

 Can you do your job from a computer and a computer only (printers and such things available at internet cafes are not cheating and totally allowed)?
 Then why not become location INDEPENDENT and get your butt on the road?
 If you can do your job anywhere, why are you sitting in the same exact place?
 If that’s OK for you, go for it, the rest of you may purchase your plane tickets now.
 No excuses.